JalalSayed1/Quicksort-algorithm/README.md

 # Quicksort-algorithm
+## About the project:
-Variant implementations of the Quicksort algorithm - Assessed Exercise 1 for my Algorithms &amp; Data Structure 2 course
+- Variant implementations of the Quicksort algorithm.
+This was my Assessed Exercise 1 for Algorithms &amp; Data Structure 2 (COMPSCI2007) course.
+-

+## What did I learn from this:
+-
+-